Georgia Tech Historian Co-Authors Book on Sports, War, and Pandemic

 It’s the last week of the 1918 baseball season.
 The Boston Red Sox are on the cusp of winning the World Series on the back of baseball legend-in-making Babe Ruth.
 World War I is still raging in Europe.
 And a killer virus is stalking the streets of Boston.

-This is the backdrop for the latest work by Georgia Institute of Technology historian Johnny Smith —a story that resonates today amid the spread of the coronavirus and its impact on our lives.
+This is the backdrop for War Fever: Boston, Baseball, and America in the Shadow of the Great War, the latest work by Georgia Institute of Technology historian Johnny Smith —a story that resonates today amid the spread of the coronavirus and its impact on our lives.

 “We are living in a moment where a global pandemic has disrupted everyday life in ways we have not seen since 1918,” said Smith, the J.C.
 “Bud” Shaw Professor of Sports History in the School of History and Sociology.